LLB (Hons) in Law

 03:00 PM-04:00 PM

 i.
-Admission Test (Written) will be conducted in Dhaka city only.
+Admission Test (Written and MCQ) will be conducted in Dhaka city only.

 ii.
 Schedules of other events will be circulated later.